Top 10 Reasons to go on a Tanzania Safari.

 The park, Tanzania’s most remote and one of its most alluring, is first and foremost a chimpanzee sanctuary.
 About 1700 chimpanzees live within its 1613sqkm area, but the focal point for visitors is the 60-strong Mimikere, or’ group, which has been the subject of research for more than four decades.

 The Mahale Mountains is accessible throughout the year, however, the best time to visit is during the dry season, July to October.
 Also, the chances to spots the chimps are less.

 On another hand you can see different animals, for example, leopards, hippos, crocodiles, monkeys, alongside woodland flying creatures at Mahale.

 You can additionally visit the shoreline on the shores of Lake Tanganyika, watch the stunning sunrise and sunset on the horizon of Lake Tanganyika.

 How to get there?

-Mahale Mountains National Park is one of the remote national park of Tanzania.
-However, it’s engaging perspective and encompassing with the chimpanzee makes it one celebrated traveler destination of Tanzania.
-Anyway there no street routes accessible to Mahale Mountains and the best way to visit it is through conduits or aviation routes.
+Mahale Mountains National Park is one of the remote national parks of Tanzania.
+Anyway, there no street routes accessible to the Mahale Mountains and the best way to visit it is through conduits or aviation routes.

-Waterways: You need to reach Kigoma first which is 130 km from Mahale from where you can take vessel ride to MV Liemba from where you need to reach Lagosa by watercraft, from where the park’s pontoon would take you inside the park.
+Waterways: You need to reach Kigoma first which is 130 km from Mahale from where you can take a vessel ride to MV Liemba.
+From where you need to reach Lagosa by watercraft, from where the park’s pontoon would take you inside the park.

-Airways: You can take planned departure from Kilimanjaro International Airport found in Arusha city, or Julius Nyerere International Airport to Kigoma Airport from where you can take a charter plane to the airstrip in Mahale.
+Airways: You can take a planned departure from Kilimanjaro International Airport found in Arusha city.
+Or Julius Nyerere International Airport to Kigoma Airport from where you can take a charter plane to the airstrip in Mahale.